GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 The main components of the Strong-Motion Tools (smt) comprise of (1) parsing capabilities to generate metadata (2) capabilities for computation and plotting of ground-motion residual distributions (3) comparison of potentially viable GMPEs and (4) development of the GMC with the final selection(s) of GMPEs.

 Here, we will demonstrate how each of these components can be implemented, in the context of aiming to develop a GMPE logic-tree approach GMC for Albania.

+Please note that this documentation assumes an elementary knowledge of GMPEs, residual analysis and ground-motion characterisation.
+Therefore, this documentation's purpose is to facilitate the application of the smt by user who is already familiar with the underlying theory.
+References are provided throughout for useful overviews of such theory!

 Performing a Residual Analysis within the smt
 *********************************************